gsuuon/model.nvim/README.md

 ## Reference
 `params` are generally data that go directly into the request sent by the provider (e.g. content, temperature). `options` are used _by_ the provider to know how to operate (e.g. server url or model name if a local LLM).

+The following are types and the fields they contain:

 #### SetupOptions
 Setup `require('model').setup(SetupOptions)`
 - `default_prompt?: string` - The default prompt to use with `:Model` or `:M`.
 Default is the openai starter.